oicr-gsi/cfMedipsQc/README.md

 # cfMedipsQc

-cfMedipsQC workflow produces a set of metrics files for sequencing data generated in methylation profiling of circulating Free DNA
+cfMedipsQC workflow produces a set of metrics files for sequencing data generated in methylation profiling of circulating Free DNA.

 ![cfMedipsQC flowchart](docs/cfMedipsQC.png)